Treatment

 Posterior Lumbar Interbody Fusion and Transforaminal Lumbar Interbody Fusion

-For a complete overview of spinal fusion, including approaches, bone grafting, complications, and rehabilitation, please go to Spinal Fusion.
+For a complete overview of spinal fusion, including approaches, bone grafting, complications, and rehabilitation, please refer to Spinal Fusion.

 Interbody Fusion